Incarceration & Health – Part IV Profits and Investment

 Systems thinking tools focus on cause and effect relationships that together drive the behavior of things we care about over time.
 Profits are just one of those things.

-This blog is part three in a several part series on Incarceration & Health.
+This blog is part four in a several part series on Incarceration & Health.
 Below are links to the three previous blogs in this series:

 I invite you to share your thoughts and comments.

 In February 2016, I traveled with some colleagues to St. Paul Minnesota where the Department of Health had convened about ~30 people to talk about the relationships, the connections between Health and Incarceration, i.e. the system.
 This Incarceration blog series covers many of the ideas these articulate folks discussed.

 No serious look at a system in the US is complete without following the money.
 The group identified a couple of different places where money is flowing – and not flowing – that are worth mentioning.

 Investment (or Not) into Community Creates Self-fulfilling Prophesy

 Related to the previous post, there is a lack of investment into communities that are predominantly people of color.
 The long history of government sponsored Redlining led to White Flight, and created enduring segregation of white communities and black communities.
 White flight was exacerbated by a profit-taking scheme created by real estate businessmen; they fanned the flames of fear to get white people to sell quickly at a lower prices.